11 Ways to Simplify Goals So You Actually Achieve Them

 10. List three actionable steps I can take TODAY.

-1. What was your favorite activity from last year?
+1. What was your favorite event or activity in the past year?

 2. What made you laugh super hard this past year?

-3. What was one of the hardest things you had to do last year?
+3. What was one of the hardest things you had to do recently?

-4. Who did you enjoy spending time with this past year?
+4. Who do you enjoy hanging out with lately?

-5. Who would you like to see more of in the coming year?
+5. Who would you like to spend more time with, if you could?

-6. What is something new you would like to learn or become better at this year?
+6. What is an activity or talent you would like to learn or become better at?

-7. What is your biggest memory from this past year?
+7. What is your biggest memory from the last 12 months?

-8. What books did you enjoy this past year?
+8. What books did you enjoy the most in the last year?

-9. What was your favorite holiday or special occasion last year?
+9. What has been your favorite holiday or special occasion to celebrate?

 declutter checklisit printable